LeeMendelowitz/maligner/README.md

 Maligner also comes with several python scripts for working with and converting alignment files.
 These scripts require the following python libraries: numpy, scipy, pandas, and BioPython.

-You can install these dependencies using `pip`:
+You can install these dependencies using [pip](https://pip.pypa.io/en/stable/):

 ```bash
 pip install -r requirements.txt